 Additional information about bribery and corruption:

-1PwC’s 2013 Annual Corporate Directors Survey, Strategy and risk management (Additional measures to deter fraud).
+1PwC’s 2013 Annual Corporate Directors Survey, Board composition, structure and performance.